‘Armchair investors’ rush to open stock trading accounts

 Amazon warehouse

 The Sunday Times also reports that Amazon has leased its first e-commerce warehouse in Dublin and is finalising plans to rent more space in the capital to allow for a significant expansion of operations.
-It has opened a 6,800 sq m “delivery station” at Greenogue Business Park in southwest Dublin with 20 staff, the first time it has directly hired workers here to handle online orders.
+It has opened a 6,800sq m (73,194sq ft) “delivery station” at Greenogue Business Park in southwest Dublin with 20 staff, the first time it has directly hired workers here to handle online orders.

 Revenue owed